AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 ### Existing Proofs {#existing-proofs}

-If you want to change a person's role on an existing proof, you can do so on the Proof details page by inline editing their role in the workflow section (1):
+If you want to change a person's role on an existing proof, you can do so on the [!UICONTROL Proof details] page by inline editing their role in the [!UICONTROL workflow] section (1):

 ![Proof_Roles_-_Proof_Details_page_2.png](assets/proof-roles---proof-details-page-2-350x131.png)